EdictaMG/Unsupervised_Machine_Learning_with_Python/README.md

 This repository presents my process in applying KMeans clustering to a Spotify dataset of 5.000+ songs to create musically meaningful clusters of songs (=playlists) and eventually create actual playlists in Spotify.
 My notebook in the “Script” folder shares every step taken in this project.

-The primary question I sought to answer was: Can machine learning be an alternative to human-created playlists?
+The primary question I sought to answer was: **Can machine learning be an alternative to human-created playlists?**

 ### Situation

 The business case for this project is a small-scale startup, Moosic, which relies on experts to curate playlists for their customers.
-Moosic is looking to scale up operations and is considering machine learning as an alternative to human-created playlists.
+Moosic is looking to scale-up operations and is considering machine learning as an alternative to human-created playlists.
 I am tasked with determining whether machine learning is a viable alternative.
 As a parameter, playlists created should be limited to 50-250 songs each.

 In my prototype I applied KMeans clustering using Quantile Transformer as my data scaler and comparing results from limiting features through the application of PCA.